AuroraTeam/docs.aurora-launcher.ru/docs/en/basic/clients.md

 - `client name` - the name of the folder where the client will be saved
 - `source type` - source type (optional), default: `mojang`

-::: details Working the mirrors
+::: details Working with the mirrors

 To download assemblies from a mirror, you must first find its address in the community and post it in this form: